EWaterman/EWaterman.github.io/_posts/Ch7/0007-04-01-maintaining-your-audience.md

 Posting consistently, whether they be actual pages from your webcomic or just social media updates, helps your community learn to anticipate your updates and will get them in a rhythm of checking in on you frequently.

-I’ve recently started doing weekly Twitter updates where I post a single comic making lesson every wednesday evening.
+At one point in time I was scheduling weekly Twitter updates where I would post a single comic making lesson every Wednesday evening.
+I found the consistency brought me an increasing number of viewers.

 Once you’ve developed a kind of schedule for your posts, try to stick to it as much as possible.